talha131/onCrashReboot/content/pages/about-me.md

 Call me Talha.
 I go by "talha131" at [Github](https://github.com/talha131/), [DEV](https://dev.to/talha131), and [GoodReads](https://goodreads.com/talha131).
 [Email](mailto:talha131@gmail.com) is the best way to reach me.

-I work on [Jump Desktop](http://jumpdesktop.com/).
-It is a remote desktop application for iOS, Android, macOS, and Windows.
-I play a broad role there; which includes research, product design, engineering, and deployment.
-I also lend a hand in user support.

 I have been working in the field for more than a decade.
 I do not pigeonhole myself to specific languages or frameworks.

 Through the years, I have learned and worked in several programming languages and frameworks.
 I have built apps for macOS, Windows, Linux, iOS, and Android.
 I am comfortable working in C, C++, Objective-C, C#, Python, and Java.